CumulusNetworks/docs/content/cumulus-linux-512/Installation-Management/Installing-a-New-Cumulus-Linux-Image-with-ONIE.md

 {{%notice note%}}
 When you stage an NVUE `startup.yaml` file, ZTP still runs after the new image is installed.
 To prevent ZTP from running after the new image is installed, either:
+- Run the `sudo ztp -d` or `nv action disable system ztp` commands to disable ZTP after the new image is running.
 - Use the `-z` option to specify an existing ZTP script that takes no action.
-- Run the `sudo ztp -d` or `nv action disable system ztp` commands to disable ZTP after the new image is running.
+For example, create a file called `/tmp/cumulus_ztp.sh` that contains the line `#!/bin/bash # CUMULUS-AUTOPROVISIONING` and specify `sudo onie-install -fa -i <image-path> -z /tmp/cumulus_ztp.sh -t /etc/nvue.d/startup.yaml`.

 {{%/notice%}}

 To activate the staged installation, use the `-a` option, then reboot the switch: